ajerni/gatsby/README.md

 1. Dropdown or textfield to select input value for id: of the APOLLO_QUERY
 2. Use this input value in the APPOLO_QUERY and...
-3. Trigger the APOLLO_QUERY on press of the 'Get Data' button and update the page with the selected image from the API
+3. ...trigger the APOLLO_QUERY on press of the 'Get Data' button to update the page with the selected image from the API

-Here ist the theory:
+4. Avoid "Error: Invariant Violation: Invariant Violation: 2" when deploying on netlify.com

+The example is based on this:

 https://github.com/jlengstorf/gatsby-with-apollo